opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 The IVF algorithm requires a training step.
 To create an index that uses IVF, you need to train a model with the [Train API]({{site.url}}{{site.baseurl}}/search-plugins/knn/api#train-model), passing the IVF method definition.
-IVF requires that, at a minimum, there should be `nlist` training data points, but it is [recommended to use more](https://github.com/facebookresearch/faiss/wiki/Guidelines-to-choose-an-index#how-big-is-the-dataset).
+IVF requires that, at a minimum, there should be `nlist` training data points, but it is [recommended that you use more](https://github.com/facebookresearch/faiss/wiki/Guidelines-to-choose-an-index#how-big-is-the-dataset).
-Training data can either the same data that is going to be ingested or a separate set of data.
+Training data can be composed of either the same data that is going to be ingested or a separate dataset.

 ### Supported Lucene methods